sgreg/rudy/firmware/v-usb/04_midi/README.md

 The device is set up to expect a sensor connected to analog channel 0, i.e. `ADC0` / `PC0` on pin 23.
 An example sensor could be a simple light-dependent resistor (LDR), also known as a [photoresistor](https://en.wikipedia.org/wiki/Photoresistor) or simply a light sensor, but practically any [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) with a variable resistor will work - for example a [thermistor](https://en.wikipedia.org/wiki/Thermistor) as temperature sensor, or even just a regular potentiometer.

-Alternatively, a sensor that directly outputs its voltage could be directly connected to the ADC pin without the need of a voltage divider.
-Sensors like ADXL335 accelerometer or an LM35 temperature sensor.
+Alternatively, a sensor that directly outputs its voltage - like an ADXL335 accelerometer or LM35 temperature sensor - could be connected straight to the ADC pin without the need of a voltage divider.

 But here's what a set up with a variable resistor and voltage divider could look like:

 ![Breadboard arrangements for USB MIDI example](../../../images/atmega-ldr-resistor_bb.png)

-In this case, the brighter the light is shining to the photoresistor, the lower its resistance and therefore the higher the voltage the ADC will read.
-Higher voltage results in a higher value read from it, so in other words: the brighter the light, the higher the note it will send - and vice versa.
+In this case, the brighter the light is shining onto the photoresistor, the lower its resistance will be, and therefore the higher the voltage the ADC will read.
+A higher voltage results in a higher value received from the ADC which determines the MIDI note, so in other words: the brighter the light, the higher the note it will send - and vice versa.

 ## Use it